Remember that day in 2020 when you were asked to get the business working from home – by tomorrow?

 "So we bought a circuit from Comcast to remove the peering problems."

-At Crunch, the company realised it would need to come up with a new remote access plan once its first bill for AWS Workspace arrived.
+At Crunch, the company realised it would need to come up with a new remote access plan once its first and impressively substantial bill for AWS Workspace arrived.

 "The bill wasn't terrible.
 We were expecting it in a way," Raud and Rashid told The Register.